tlienart/Xranklin.jl/docs/syntax/extensions.md

   $$ \exp(i\pi) + 1 = 0 $$
 }

-equations can span multiple lines and use multi-line environments
+Equations can span multiple lines and use multi-line environments

 \showmd{
   Here's an optimisation problem